4est-is-Forrest/square-iron/content/docs/Inbox Common Module/imports-and-constants.md

     do_not_reply = ['< long list of inboxes to remove from replies >']
     do_not_reply = [s.upper() for s in do_not_reply]

-**Outlook and the folders** are pretty self explanatory.
-Interface with Outlook and obtain the help desk's inbox Folder object as well as the sub-folder where processed email will end up ('/root/year/month')
+**Outlook and the folders** are pretty self-explanatory.
+Interface with Outlook and obtain the help desk's inbox folder object as well as the sub-folder object where processed emails are moved ('/root/year/month')